KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 In Rust, mutability is opt-in.

 ![](pycon-us-2026-recap-images/why-you-as-a-python-developer-what-does-this-output.png)
 In the Python example on the right, we do not know where the list might be mutated.
 In the Rust example on the left, numbers is set to a vector.
-The `a` sign indicates it is being passed as a reference.
+The `&` sign indicates it is being passed as a reference.
 We know [0, 1, 2, 3] will be printed because numbers vector is immutable.

 ![](pycon-us-2026-recap-images/why-you-as-a-python-developer-to-mutate.png)
+Explicit mutability: in order to mutate, both the variable and reference must be declared as mutable. `&mut` enables the vector to be mutated by the function it is passed to.
+We do not know what will be printed.
+In this way, Rust isolates the places where data might change.

 "Ownership and borrowing rules ensure memory safety at compile time without garbage collection."